Skip to main content

 Address manipulation primitives

-The address manipulation primitives listed below serialize and deserialize values according to the following TL-B scheme.
+The functions below handle the serialization and deserialization of values based on the following TL-B scheme.

 addr_none$00 = MsgAddressExt;